dynamiccodePL/PHPCharChecker/README.md

 # PHPCharChecker
-Search given char in The end string.
+Search given char in the end string.

 # Example use